tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 6. Build the system project for software emulation, hardware emulation, and/or hardware in Vitis.

-7. Deploy the host executables and FPGA bit-stream, if applicable, for testing, debugging, and verification.
+7. Deploy the host executable and FPGA bit-stream, if applicable, for testing, debugging, and verification.
 The usual sequence of testing build is to start from software emulation, then to hardware emulation, and finally to hardware.